seppevs/seppevs.github.io/_posts/2015-03-23-unit_testing_with_mocks_in_node_js.markdown

 ## Introduction to Unit Testing

-Writing tests makes the developer more certain of his work, and reduces the chance of bugs.
+Writing tests makes the developer more certain of their work, and reduces the chance of bugs.
 Whether you're doing TDD or BDD, in more complex applications you _will_ end up with a mix of unit tests & integration tests.

 * **Unit Testing** is a test approach where a developer tests each feature in complete isolation.
 The scope is very narrow and well defined.
 Complex dependencies and interactions